 As evidenced by the variety of ways we use video ourselves, microlearning lessons are both an effective and efficient investment.
 In some cases, your videos may be relevant in multiple resources or across several courses.
 Ultimately, microlearning lessons enable you to do more with less.
 You can address multiple learning needs with the same piece of collateral and can update that single piece as functionality changes.
 As you develop your customer education program, consider using microlearning lessons to augment your onboarding process, integrate them into your certification program, add them to your support articles, and more.

-In my next post, I will discuss the crawl, walk, run methodology for leveraging microlearning lessons.
+In my next post, I will discuss the crawl, walk, run methodology for leveraging microlearning lessons and courses.